mtumilowicz/scala-graphql-caliban-workshop/README.md

     * however, make all root fields nullable
         * in this case, nullability means that something went wrong but we’re allowing it to show other fields
 * scalar
-    * fields don't have any sub-fields
+    * don't have any sub-fields
     * predefined: ID, Boolean, Int, String

 ## operations